 International students in the following categories cannot qualify for in-state tuition: F-1, F-2, H-3, H-4 (if the visa holder is the spouse or child of an H-3), J-1, and J-2 (if the J-1 visa holder is a student or trainee), M-1 and M-2.

-If you are an international student and hold a visa type different than one listed above, you may be eligible for in-state tuition after one year of Colorado residence and should contact the admissions office to learn more about how to petition for in-state/resident tuition.
+If you are an international student and hold a visa type different than one listed above, are a refugee, asylee or are Colorado ASSET-eligible, you may be eligible for in-state tuition after one year of Colorado residence and should contact the admissions office to learn more about how to petition for in-state/resident tuition.

 Does Mines offer any scholarships to International Students?

 Mines awards very few scholarships for new first-year or transfer international students.
 If you are eligible, we will invite you to fill out our scholarship application after you have been accepted to Mines.

 The funding we do have for new international students is usually evaluated through EducationUSA’s Opportunity Fund.
 Please reach out to your local EducationUSA advisor to apply for the Opportunity Fund program and learn if we have a partnership.

 Once enrolled, international students may find funding opportunities through an academic department or the Global Education Office.